Available only in Russian

 In its judgment in the case Schatschaschwili v.
 Germany awarded in the end of 2015, the Grand Chamber of the European Court of Human Rights clarified its approaches to the right to examine witnesses for the prosecution guaranteed by Article 6 §1(d) of the European Convention on Human Rights, and to the scope of the corresponding obligations of domestic courts when deciding on disclosure of evidence of the witness in contempt.
 The Court made an attempt to eliminate contradictions in practice appeared after announcing the precedent-setting judgment in the case Al-Khawaja and Tahery v.
 Britain in which the criteria required while assessing complaints on reading out were identified.
 In Schatschaschwili v.
 Germany the Court adopted a flexible and nuanced approach to the interpretation of law in question so as to allow appraising the provision of the right to examine a witness for the prosecution as well as of the overall fairness of the proceedings.
 The judgment is also valuable for practical purposes as generalization and specification of the standards to be applied by domestic courts in cases where it proves impossible to ensure the presence of a witness for the prosecution at trial.

-Maria Suchkova, LL.M.
-(University of Essex, UK), practicing lawyer
+About the author: Maria Suchkova – LL.M.
+(University of Essex, UK), practicing lawyer.